-Sincerely, s/Linda Angello, Director Governor's Office of Employee Relations
+Sincerely, s/Linda Angello, Director Governor's Office of Employee Relations s/William E. Scheuerman, President United University Professions

 Dr. William E. Scheuerman, President United University Professions 159 Wolf Road Albany, New York 12205

 This is to confirm our understanding with respect to Article 33 reviews of continuing or permanent appointment decisions.
 On those campuses where there are two academic review committees beyond the initial academic review committee, a positive decision by the initial academic review committee and a positive decision by either of the two subsequent academic review committees shall entitle the employee to a review pursuant to subsection 33.3 (a) (3).